hpi-dhc/PharMe/lab-server/CONTRIBUTING.md

 ## Local set-up for Keycloak (for debugging)

-For local debugging set up your Keycloak by uncommenting the relevant part in the `docker-compose.yml`
+For local debugging set up your Keycloak by additionally using the `docker-compose.local.yml` in the `docker compose -f docker-compose.yml -f docker-compose.local.yml up` statement

 ### Keycloak set-up